hanwenzhang123/bu-cs622-programming/week3/README.md

 - not sorted

 ## tree
-- the location where we put the information in the tree in every step we can also get rid of lots of information
+- the location where we put the information in the tree in every step, we can also get rid of lots of information
 - we order the information and put them in tree instead of comparing data
 - store the information in the tree is very fast
 - sorted

-## set
-- remove duplicate object entries, very fast
-- unordered and unindexed collection having no duplicate elements
-- `set.iterator().next();` - will return the first element

 ## iterator
 - Iterator iter = listName.iterator()